huiwy/reflection-on-trees/README.md

 # [RoT: Enhancing Large Language Models with Reflection on Search Trees](http://paper.com)

-**Reflection on search Trees (RoT)** is an LLM reflection framework designed to improve the performance of tree search based on previous valuable search experiences.
+RoT is a reflection framework designed to improve the performance of tree-search-based prompting methods and non-tree-search-based prompting methods such as [RAP](https://arxiv.org/abs/2305.14992), [ToT](https://arxiv.org/abs/2305.10601), and CoT based on previous valuable search experiences.

+---
-This repo contains the implementation and experiment code of Blocksworld and GSM8K, for the implementation of CraigslistBargain, see [proactive dialogue](https://to-proactivedial), as its MCTS  much different from the above two tasks.
+This repo contains the implementation and experiment code of Blocksworld and GSM8K.
+For the implementation of CraigslistBargain, see [RoT dialogue](https://to-proactivedial), as its tree search process is much different from the above two tasks.

 ## Quick Start
 Install the required libraries.